-3.4 There are a variety of circumstances in which reasonable restraint may be appropriate or necessary in order to control or restrain a pupil.
-If this is anticipated, appropriate steps must be taken beforehand to plan appropriate responses, and a risk assessment completed (see section 8).
-A person will not be taken to have used corporal punishment (and therefore will not have committed an offence), where physical intervention was taken for the purposes of averting immediate danger of personal injury to any person (including the child) or to manage a child's behaviour if absolutely necessary (Framework for Early Years Foundation Stage 2021 para 3.54)
+- 3.3 We will never threaten any punishment which could adversely affect a child's emotional well-being. - 3.4 There are a variety of circumstances in which reasonable restraint may be appropriate or necessary in order to control or restrain a pupil.
+If this is anticipated (i.e. in situations where a child has created a situation previously where harm to self/others has occurred/likely to occur) appropriate steps must be taken beforehand to plan appropriate responses, and a safeguarding risk assessment completed (see section 8).
+A person will not be taken to have used corporal punishment (and therefore will not have committed an offence), where physical intervention was taken for the purposes of averting immediate danger of personal injury to any person (including the child) or to manage a child's behaviour if absolutely necessary (Framework for Early Years Foundation Stage 2024)

-When using 'reasonable force' in response to risks presented by incidents involving children with SEND, mental health problems or with medical conditions, schools should in considering the risks carefully recognise the additional vulnerability of these groups.
-The UK government guidance 'Reducing the need for restraint and restrictive intervention' sets out how to support children and young people with learning disabilities, autistic spectrum conditions and mental health difficulties who are at risk of restrictive intervention in special education settings, however all schools may find the information helpful.
+When using 'reasonable force' in response to risks presented by incidents involving children with SEND, mental health problems, or with medical conditions, schools should, in considering the risks, carefully recognise the additional vulnerability of these groups.
+The UK government guidance 'Reducing the need for restraint and restrictive intervention' sets out how to support children and young people with learning disabilities, autistic spectrum conditions, and mental health difficulties who are at risk of restrictive intervention in special education settings, however all schools may find the information helpful.

-- 3.5 There is no legal definition of when it is reasonable to use force. - 3.6 This policy takes fully into account the most recent DfE non-statutory guidance entitled Use of Reasonable Force (DFE, July 2013) and Searching, Screening and Confiscation (DfE 2022) - 3.7 This policy also supports the safeguarding and welfare requirements of the Early Years Foundation Stage statutory framework (EYFS) 2021.
+- 3.5 There is no legal definition of when it is reasonable to use force. - 3.6 This policy takes fully into account the most recent Department of Education (DfE) UK) non-statutory guidance entitled Use of Reasonable Force (DfE, July 2013) and Searching, Screening and Confiscation (DfE 2022) - 3.7 This policy also supports the safeguarding and welfare requirements of the Early Years Foundation Stage statutory framework (EYFS) 2024.
 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the Reception year.
-This policy applies to the whole school and the Early Years Foundation Stage, as well as in the registered provision at Ashtead Nursery. - 3.8 It is not illegal to touch a pupil.
+This policy applies to the whole school and the Early Years Foundation Stage. - 3.8 It is not illegal to touch a pupil.
 There are occasions when consensual physical contact, other than reasonable force, is appropriate and necessary.
-For example, holding the hands of the child at the front/back of the line when walking in a group, to comfort a distressed pupil, to congratulate or praise a pupil, to demonstrate a musical instrument, and of course, to give first aid.
+For example, holding the hands of the child at the front/back of the line when walking in a group, to comfort a distressed pupil (do not kiss a student), to congratulate or praise a pupil, to demonstrate a musical instrument, and of course, to give first aid.
 It is, however, advisable to have an adult witness present.
-If any member of staff is unclear about what is appropriate, they should discuss it further with their Executive Head or Designated Safeguarding Lead (DSL) in order to alleviate any doubt or uncertainty.
+If any member of staff is unclear about what is appropriate, they should discuss it further with their Headteacher or Designated Safeguarding Lead (DSL) in order to alleviate any doubt or uncertainty.
 All staff should follow the Staff Code of Conduct. - 3.9 We do not routinely screen pupils without physical contact, although we reserve the right to do so.